FrozenPeak0701/frozenpeak0701.github.io/_posts/2023-5-14-shakesbert-is-live.md

 Note: it can be quite slow (not because the model is slow) since I am on a tight budget for the servers.

+Update: Domain expired and I took down the site since the website isn't getting visits at all :/